Feeding baby is a top stressor for new moms. I don’t need research to tell me that; I’ve seen it first-hand.

 - When his lower jaw is gaping open, pull him onto your breast, scooping as much of the lower areola in his mouth as possible.
 Scoop, SCOOP!
 This is where you will fail or succeed.

-There is so much to say about breastfeeding, but I really wanted to focus on the latch.
+There is so much to say about breastfeeding, but I really wanted to focus on the latch for now.
 For more information about how to get started breastfeeding, check out La Leche League.
 Another great reference on getting started is KellyMom.

 Next, what I’ve learned about…